 In order to survive in their sector, tech distributors are aggressively grasping for the newest and most effective ways to make conducting business in the ever convoluted channel easier.

 At the same time, vendors have always sought solutions to make use of their product or services easier for the end-users.
 As a result, the end-users’ increasing demand for instantaneous access to networks of information via the cloud, has coerced the IT industry to extend its growth in:

 - and IoT

 Technologies that Will Help Drive Tech Vendor and Tech Distribution Growth

 The accelerated move towards cloud infrastructure adoption has spurred many businesses to turn to cloud service and software as a service provider (SaaS) for new solutions evaluation.

-As the platform-based technology continues to expand in the IT channel, vendors’ main concern remains the end users acceptance of their products.
+However, as the platform-based technology continues to expand in the IT channel, vendors’ main concern remains the end users acceptance of their products.
 Providing customers with convenient, seamless solutions that can be easily integrated with other products, continue to be most vendors’ goal.

 The total global public cloud market will be $178B in 2018, up from $146B in 2017, and will continue to grow at a 22% compound annual growth rate.

 The global forecast for the size of public cloud computing market from 2008 to 2020 (in billion U.S. dollars)